There’s no shortage of mini golf or putt putt courses in the Great Smoky Mountains. Sometimes, it can be hard to know which one to choose.

 Toy Box Mini Golf is located at 112 Dollywood Lane in Pigeon Forge.
 It comes from the same family as Crave Golf Club, which brings us to our final course …

 This 18,500-sq ft mini golf destination and adventure center has both an indoor family golf course as well as an outdoor rooftop course.

-Both courses at Crave Golf Club have 19 candy-themed holes, which are fully handicap accessible.
+Both courses at Crave Golf Club have 19-holes, which are candy-themed and fully handicap accessible.
 This location also offers mini bowling, escape rooms, ice cream and (of course) a candy store.